NOAA-EMC/UPP/docs/CodeOverview.rst

 The functionality demonstrates run-time improvements, especially for larger domains.
 Support for this feature is available for standalone UPP applications.

-Support for the community UPP is provided through the `UFS Forum <https://forums.ufscommunity.org/>`_.
+Support for the community UPP is provided through `GitHub Discussions <https://github.com/NOAA-EMC/UPP/discussions>`_.